MultiSafepay/docs/content/api/accounts/charges.md

 As a partner or primary account holder, use this endpoint to move funds from an affiliated account's balance to your own.

 By default, charges are disabled.
-To enable charges for your account, email your account manager at <sales@multisafepay.com>
+To enable charges for your account, email <sales@multisafepay.com>

 For authentication, use your [account API key](/set-up-your-account/site-id-api-key-secure-code/).